 Middle-run pink salmon should begin entering the inside waters of the northern districts during July.
 Seining in District 12 along the west Admiralty Island shoreline typically expands in late July, depending on the observed run strength of pink salmon stocks in Districts 10 and 11, and continues as long as Chatham Strait and Fredrick Sound escapements continue to develop satisfactorily.
 Southern boundaries for the fishery are typically extended into Statistical Area 112-17, from Point Hepburn to Fishery Point, and then to Parker Point in the last week of July or in early August.
-At the 2015 Southeast and Yakutat Finfish BOF meeting, the Northern Southeast seine salmon fishery management plans was amended regarding openings along the west Admiralty shoreline: the portion of the Admiralty shoreline between Point Hepburn and Fishery Point may not open before July 17 and the portion of shoreline between Fishery Point and Parker Point may not open before July 21.
+At the 2015 Southeast and Yakutat Finfish BOF meeting, the Northern Southeast seine salmon fishery management plans was amended regarding openings along the west Admiralty shoreline: the portion of the Admiralty shoreline between Point Hepburn and Fishery Point may not open before July 17, and the portion of shoreline between Fishery Point and Parker Point may not open before July 21.
 Parent-year pink salmon escapements were below the management target range for Peril Strait stocks, and well below management targets for Freshwater Bay, West Admiralty, and southwest Admiralty Island stocks.
 Openings in this area will depend on developing returns of local stocks as well as Peril Strait and Tenakee Inlet stocks.
-Openings may occur in this area in mid to late July depending on observed run strength.
+Openings may occur in this area in mid- to late July depending on observed run strength.

-In Section 9-A, seine openings can occur along the Baranof Island shoreline north of Red Bluff Bay beginning in mid- to late-July and along southeast Baranof Island south of Patterson Point beginning mid- to late-August.
-The 2018 parent-year pink salmon escapement to Red Bluff Bay was well below the management target range of 0.09-0.21 million fish making seine openings in the Red Bluff Bay area of Section 9-A very unlikely in 2020.
-Any openings will be based on inseason assessment of run strength.
-Openings provided in July will include only the shoreline north of Red Bluff Bay in order to provide for escapement needs as well as subsistence uses at
+In Section 9-A, purse seine openings can occur along the Baranof Island shoreline north of Red Bluff Bay beginning in mid- to late-July, and along southeast Baranof Island south of Patterson Point beginning mid- to late-August.
+The 2019 parent-year pink salmon escapement to Red Bluff

-Falls Lake.
+Bay of 0.08 million fish was below the management target range of 0.09-0.21 million fish making purse seine openings in the Red Bluff Bay area of Section 9-A unlikely in 2021.
+Openings will be based on inseason assessment of run strength.
+Openings provided in July will include only the shoreline north of Red Bluff Bay in order to provide for escapement needs as well as subsistence uses at Falls Lake.
 Openings to the south of Red Bluff Bay may begin in early August depending on pink salmon abundance.
 If pink salmon escapements into Red Bluff Bay are sufficient, openings inside the bay may occur to harvest surplus pink salmon.
-The Port Walter (southeast Baranof Island) pink salmon stock group escapement index was well below the management target range of 0.07-0.16 million fish in 2018.
-Pink salmon runs to southeast Baranof Island normally begin after the first week of August; openings in 2020 are unlikely but will be based on inseason assessment of run strength.
+The 2019 Port Walter (southeast Baranof Island) pink salmon stock group escapement of 0.11 million fish was within the management target range of 0.07-0.16 million fish.
+Pink salmon runs to southeast Baranof Island normally begin after the first week of August-openings in 2021 may occur but will be based on inseason assessment of run strength.

 Pink salmon returns to Section 9-B are expected to be weak.
-Parent-year escapements of pink salmon ranged from very poor to average.
-If inseason indications of abundance justify fishing periods, Section 9-B may begin in late July in upper 9-B with lower 9-B opening the first week of August.
+Parent-year escapements of pink salmon were at the lower end of the escapement goal ranges.
+The Saginaw stock group was within the escapement goal range but in the lower third, the Tebenkof stock group was at the bottom end of the range, and the Eliza Harbor group was well below the lower end of the range.
+If inseason indications of abundance justify fishing periods in Section 9-B, they may begin in late July in upper 9-B with lower 9-B opening the first week of August.